Group trying to get Century II on National Registry

-Save Century II leaders are meeting on Tuesday of next week.
-They will be talking about the latest move by the group of make sure it is a part of the future of downtown.
+WICHITA, Kan.
+(KSNW) – Save Century II leaders are meeting on Tuesday.
+They want to make sure the building is a part of the future of downtown.

 “We have already filed the preliminary site assessment for National Registry status,” said Celeste Racette with Save Century II.
 “And we are now moving on to phase II which is to get it nominated.”